Kids. Dirt. Real Food. For us, it doesn’t get much more feel-good than that.

 While half the group was up to their elbows in soil, the other half was “Smoothie Cycling.”
 That’s right, our snack was a nutrient-packed smoothie, blended by… a bike?!
 You got it.
-Our Fender Blender bike (made stationery for this event) is powered by pedaling.
+Our Fender Blender bike (made stationary for this event) is powered by pedaling.
 The gears attach to a mounting base for a blender canister.

 In went the strawberries, mango, banana, Uncle Matt’s Orange Juice, and spinach; 100% certified organic ingredients, purchased locally at A Market Natural Foods.
 The kids pedaled their hearts out, a boisterous countdown ensuing as each batch approached the beverage state we sought.
 Everyone got to enjoy a delicious, nutritious treat, courtesy of human energy and a totally cool bike.

 Some of the quotes we overheard from the students were proof that our mission that day was a success:

 “It’s kinda ugly-looking, but it tastes SO good!”